matthijsberg/unipi-homeassistant/README.md

 *   The script logs detailed information, warnings, and errors to `~/.local/logs/connection_test.log`.
 *   The log file rotates automatically when it reaches 5MB, keeping up to 3 backup files.
 *   Check this log file for troubleshooting connection issues or unexpected behavior.
+*   When running as a systemd service, you can also view logs using `sudo journalctl -u hass-unipi.service`.

 ## Troubleshooting

-*   **Connection Errors:** Check the log file (`~/.local/logs/connection_test.log`) for details.
+*   **Connection Errors:** Check the log file (`~/.local/logs/connection_test.log` or `journalctl -u hass-unipi.service`) for details.
 Verify IP addresses, ports, usernames, and passwords in `config.json`.
 Ensure network connectivity between the script runner, the Unipi, and the MQTT broker.
 *   **Devices Not Appearing in HA:** Verify the MQTT integration is set up correctly in Home Assistant.
 Check the Home Assistant logs and the script logs for MQTT connection errors or discovery message issues.
 Ensure the `device_name` derived from your Unipi model/SN is consistent.
 *   **Dependencies Missing:** The script checks for required libraries on startup.
 If it exits with an error message about missing libraries, ensure you have activated the virtual environment and run the `pip install` command again.
+*   **Service Fails to Start:** Check the service status (`sudo systemctl status hass-unipi.service`) and logs (`sudo journalctl -u hass-unipi.service`) for errors.
+Common issues include incorrect paths in the `.service` file, incorrect user permissions, or problems with the Python script itself (check `config.json`).